Crypto Held as Inventory: The IAS 2 Broker-Trader Exception (2026)

 Crypto Held as Inventory: The IAS 2 Broker-Trader Exception

-- Crypto held for sale in the ordinary course of business → IAS 2 Inventories (per the IFRS IC June 2019 decision); otherwise → IAS 38.
+- Crypto held for sale in the ordinary course of business falls under IAS 2 Inventories (per the IFRS IC June 2019 decision); otherwise it falls under IAS 38.

-- General IAS 2 = lower of cost and net realisable value.
+- The general IAS 2 measurement is the lower of cost and net realisable value.

-- Commodity broker-trader exception: fair value less costs to sell, changes in profit or loss each period.
+- The commodity broker-trader exception allows fair value less costs to sell, with changes in profit or loss each period.

-- Who: exchanges, OTC desks, market makers holding for sale — not a corporate treasury holder.
+- Broker-traders are exchanges, OTC desks, and market makers holding for sale, not a corporate treasury holder.

-- The same token can be inventory for one entity and an IAS 38 intangible for another — the business model decides.
+- The same token can be inventory for one entity and an IAS 38 intangible for another.
+The business model decides, not the asset.

 The trigger is the business model